 Learn more about what it means to be a Responsible Employee in the next section.

 Employee Reporting Obligation

-The University encourages the reporting of all incidents, as we can't help if we don't know, but there are times as an employee when you are required to file a report.
-You are considered a 'Responsible Employee' with a mandatory reporting obligation if the:
+The University encourages reporting all incidents.
+There are times as an employee when you will be required to file a report.
+You are a 'Responsible Employee' with a mandatory reporting obligation if the: